 About Our Program

 Suwannee Banjo Camp runs straight through from Thursday mid-afternoon through Sunday lunch.
-We offer nine class sessions — five each on Saturday and Sunday — with just under a dozen class options offered per session.
+We offer nine class sessions — three on Friday, four on Saturday, and two on Sunday — with just under a dozen class options offered per session.
 Each session is one hour and fifteen minutes long.
 There are staff concerts on both Friday and Saturday evenings; over the course of the weekend you’ll have the opportunity to hear most (and perhaps all) of our staff in concert.
-Rounding out the program are demonstrations, and staff-led bluegrass and old-time jams conducted at slow, intermediate, and “up-to-speed” skill levels.
+Rounding out the program are demonstrations; and staff-led bluegrass and old-time jams conducted at slow, intermediate, and “up-to-speed” skill levels.
 We also offer jams with a vocals focus.
 For a full description of aspects of our program, such as classes, concerts, jams and other activities, go back to the Program menu and select the items you are interested in.
 See below for an overview.

-For information on our banjo, guitar and fiddle classes go to the Classes page and select the tab for the instrument and style that most interests you.
+For information on our banjo, guitar, fiddle, and mandolin classes go to the Classes page and select the tab for the instrument and style that most interests you.

 Demonstrations